The formal theory of relative monads: Virtual equipments

 However, the setting of proarrow equipments is not quite general enough to capture $\V$-enriched category theory for arbitrary $\V$.
 In particular, to compose distributors requires sufficient colimits in $\V$, which may not exist in general.
 This motivated \textcite{cruttwell2010unified} to introduce \emph{\ve{}s}, which are a generalisation of proarrow equipments that do not require the existence of composite distributors.
 In contrast to previous approaches, virtual equipments are general enough to capture enriched category for arbitrary bases of enrichment.
 For this reason, we view it as the appropriate setting in which to develop formal category theory, and it is the setting in which we work.

 Our main example is the virtual equipment $\VCat$ of categories enriched in a monoidal category $\V$, which we discuss in \cref{relative-monads-in-VCat}.
-The reader may wish to look at that section to see how to instantiate the general theory we present here.
+In particular, \cref{relative-monads-in-VCat} serves as a case study explaining how the general theory we present may be instantiated in concrete examples.